A volume correspondence between anti-de Sitter space and its boundary: A definition of on

-\begin{remark} As $P\in\mathcal{H}_0$ is generated by good half-spaces, then by a property in set theory, $P$ is the disjoint union of the intersection of some of those half-spaces (and their complements, which are also half-spaces).
-Thus $P$ can be cut into a disjoint union of good polytopes.
-So to prove Theorem~\ref{theorem_mu_volume_invariant_AdS}, we can reduce it to only considering the case that $P$ is a good polytope in a finite region in $\mathcal{R}$. \end{remark}
+\begin{remark} As $P\in\mathcal{H}_0$ is generated by good half-spaces, then by a property in set theory, $P$ can be cut into a disjoint union of good polytopes, where each one is the intersection of some good half-spaces or their complements (which are also good half-spaces).
+So to prove Theorem~\ref{theorem_mu_volume_invariant_AdS}, we can reduce it to just considering the case that $P$ is a good polytope in a finite region in $\mathcal{R}$. \end{remark}